liponmollik/cashpay/README.md

 # Cashpay Digital Financial Services

-Cashpay Digital Financial Services company that
+Cashpay Digital Financial Services

 The Cashpay Financial service to provide finance solution from various aspect.
 It is a complete solution to provide personal banking, personal finance, business finance, insurance, zakat management, cross border payment solution, .

 #### Tasks
 Implement the Cashpay-Service using RESTful APIs in microservice-oriented model, in a blockchain platform in hybrid launchpad.

-1. A microservice for financial echosystem for Mobile, Web, and IoT API service.
+1. A microservice for financial echosystem for Mobile, Web, and IoT based machines.
 2. A microservice for processing transaction through smart contract, storing financial transaction in blockchain platform, verifying through consensus mechanism and Machine learning for financial data analytics.
-3. A modern solution combining blockchain, AI, and doain activities of financial ecosystem.
+3. A modern solution combining blockchain, AI, Cryptocurrency, and domain activities of financial ecosystem.
+4. Managing accounts for Fiat and Crypto currency from a single point.
+5. Managing platform
+6. Own Publich and Priate network with custom protocol service
+7. Cosmos Echosystem for Interoperability

 #### Note
 Provide sufficient Unit-Tests to ensure the functionality of the service by giving enough logging output monitoring various (10 books, 10 Journals)